Resonant Cancellation Effect in Ramsey-type Nuclear Magnetic Resonance Experiments: Measurements

-We measured the oscillating neutron amplitude for $100$~frequencies between $60~\mathrm{Hz}$ and $3500~\mathrm{Hz}$.
+We measured the oscillating neutron amplitude for $100$~frequencies $f_a$ between $60~\mathrm{Hz}$ and $3500~\mathrm{Hz}$.
 Four examples of neutron signals are shown in Fig.~\ref{fig:neutronSignal}.
 The results of their sinusoidal fits are presented in Tab.~\ref{tab:neutronSignalFitResults}.
 All measurements have different periods but the same time bin sizes.
 Therefore, the number of time bins is different.
 Since the total number of neutrons is the same for all measurements, the amplitude and offset of the sinusoidal neutron signal scale with the frequency of the oscillating field.
-To account for this, we normalized the amplitude of the neutron signal by its offset.
+To account for this, we divided the amplitude of the neutron signal by its offset.
 To improve the signal-to-noise ratio we repeated this sequence three times and averaged the data.
 The frequency dependence of the oscillating magnetic field amplitude $B_a$ was investigated in an auxiliary measurement with a fluxgate sensor.
-It features a slight decrease for higher frequencies which is due to the experimental setup.
-We used the fluxgate data to account for this characteristics.
-Additionally, we normalized the amplitude to be one at DC.
-The result of this measurement and analysis is shown in Fig.~\ref{fig:resonantCancellation}.
-A fit of Eq.~(\ref{eq:resonantCancellationPhase}) yields the values of the roots at $(1529 \pm 7)~\mathrm{Hz}$ and $(3057 \pm 14)~\mathrm{Hz}$.
-The reduced chi-square of the fit is $\chi_r^2 = 1.04$ for 98 degrees of freedom.
+It features a nearly linear decrease of roughly 13\% from 200~Hz to 2~kHz which is due to the experimental setup.
+The measurement was limited to this frequency range due to the bandwidth of the fluxgate.
+We used a fit of the fluxgate data in this range which was extrapolated to the full extend of the measurement to account for this characteristics.
+Besides the compensation of the frequency-dependent magnetic field, we normalized the ratio of amplitude over offset to one at DC.